Dr. Andrew Allen

 Lisa also has substantial experience as a stage manager for large ensembles, operatic, and theatrical productions.
 A closet musicologist, she is a researcher, writer, and editor of program notes.
 The insight gained while working within these additional careers as well as in the administrations of a major symphony orchestra and a music school, have contributed immeasurably to her understanding of the arts from both sides of the music stand.

-Soprano Laura Anne Cotney recently joined the faculty of Georgia College as a Voice Instructor.
-She is a doctoral candidate in vocal performance at the University of Georgia, and has performed across the country and abroad with groups such as the American Institute of Musical Studies in Graz, Atlanta Opera, Bay View Music Festival, Capitol City Opera, Great Lakes Light Opera, Music Fest Perugia, Piedmont Opera, and Utah Lyric Opera.
-Ms. Cotney received her Master of Music from the Cleveland Institute of Music, where she was praised for her “mastery of the demanding vocal lines” of Sister Constance in Poulenc’s Dialogues of the Carmelites.
+Soprano Laura Anne Cotney has performed across the country and abroad with groups such as the American Institute of Musical Studies in Graz, Atlanta Opera, Bay View Music Festival, Capitol City Opera, Great Lakes Light Opera, Music Fest Perugia, Piedmont Opera, and Utah Lyric Opera.
+Dr. Cotney received her Doctor of Musical Arts from the University of Georgia, and her Master of Music from the Cleveland Institute of Music, where she was praised for her “mastery of the demanding vocal lines” of Sister Constance in Poulenc’s Dialogues of the Carmelites.
 She has found a home in the operas of Mozart, performing many of his heroines: the Countess (Le nozze di Figaro), Donna Anna (Don Giovanni), Konstanze (Die Entführung aus dem Serail), Madame Herz (Der Schauspieldirektor), and Fiordiligi (Così fan tutte).
 She has also recently performed the title role in The Merry Widow and Mimì in La bohème.
-Equally at home on the concert stage, Ms. Cotney has served as a soloist in works such as Handel’s Messiah, Schubert’s Mass in G, Haydn’s Creation, and Vivaldi’s Gloria.
+Equally at home on the concert stage, Dr. Cotney has served as a soloist in works such as Handel’s Messiah, Schubert’s Mass in G, Haydn’s Creation, and Vivaldi’s Gloria.
 She recently was featured as the Matriarch in the US premiere of Paul Mealor’s dramatic cantata The Farthest Shore with the Atlanta Boy Choir.

-At CIM, Ms. Cotney was distinguished as the recipient of the Irvin Bushman Memorial Prize in Singing, and she was honored to be a semi-finalist in the Meistersinger Competition of the American Institute of Musical Studies in Graz and a semi-finalist in the Orpheus Competition.
+Dr. Cotney has been distinguished as the recipient of the Irvin Bushman Memorial Prize in Singing, was a 2018 winner of the University of Georgia Concerto Competition, and she has been honored to be a semi-finalist in the Meistersinger Competition of the American Institute of Musical Studies in Graz and a semi-finalist in the Orpheus Competition.
 She was a founding member of the Great Lakes Light Opera Company, starring in outreach productions of Douglas Moore’s Gallantry and Mozart’s The Impresario.
 Their mission was to bring opera to unexpected and underserved communities in metropolitan Cleveland, including schools, juvenile centers, retirement communities, restaurants, and bars.

-Ms. Cotney’s students have consistently earned Superior and Excellent ratings at the National Federation of Music Clubs Festival in voice, theory, and piano; and been accepted to prestigious music programs at the high school and collegiate level.
+Dr. Cotney’s students have excelled in performances and competitions, earning top ratings at festivals and enjoying successes in recital and in stage productions, and have been accepted to prestigious performing arts programs at the high school and collegiate level.

 French Horn Instructor